Welcome to today's edition of the Rush 24-7 podcast.

 Conservative commentators like Rush Limbaugh and Glenn Beck are defending the act that caused an uproar with moments like this.

-He just run around acting like one doesn't know you have one.
+He just run around acting like one doesn't know he is one.

 The Missouri chapter of the NAACP wants the Secret Service and the Justice Department to investigate the incident.